microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/04_Multimodal_Interfaces.md

-# Part 3 - Multimodal interfaces
+# Part 3 - Multimodal

 Until now, we have interacted with LLMs using a single modality: inputting text and receiving either text or images.
 However, multimodal interfaces are becoming increasingly popular because they allow users to interact with models using multiple modalities, such as text, images, and speech, thereby improving human-computer interactions.
 In this section, we will explore how to use multimodal interfaces to interact with **GPT-4o mini** and **GPT-4o audio**.